Felipe-Razzini/nike-clone-shopify/README.md

 ## Disclaimer

 This project is for educational and demonstration purposes only.
 It is not affiliated with, endorsed by, or in any way officially connected with Nike.

-## Getting Started

-To explore the store, please get in touch and I'll share the password.
-The link is `https://just-do-it-clone.myshopify.com/`.

 ## Visuals (desktop and mobile)